 In the 1950s, white protests to the school board led to segregation planning for the school district, including Druid Hill.
 Official plans from the district show that in 1951, they considered converting the school from an elementary to a junior high school.
 This would consequently send all of the white students to a predominantly white, while making Druid Hill a predominantly Black school.
 While the plan wasn’t instituted, the school’s demographics showed segregation took over shortly thereafter.

 Starting with the 1964 Civil Rights Act, the surrounding neighborhood became increasingly integrated.
-As redlining ended, more African Americans moved into the Druid Hill neighborhood especially, and racism caused white flight causing the school’s population to become more African American.
+As redlining ended, more African Americans moved into the Bedford Place and Druid Hill neighborhood especially, and racism caused white flight causing the school’s population to become more African American.

+That year, in 1964, the school was rebuilt and added onto to serve as a junior high school.
 Omaha Public Schools expanded the school building extensively that year with a massive addition.
 Adding a Mid-Century Modern design extension to the front of the building, the school population continued to transition to become almost completely Black.
 A dedication ceremony happened in early 1965.
+However, the junior high model wasn’t launched and the school didn’t serve beyond sixth grade.

 In 1973, Omaha Public Schools were taken to the US Supreme Court to stop school segregation.
 The justices ruled Omaha must launch a desegregation plan affecting all primarily African American schools, including Druid Hill.
 During this era, the building had as many as 700 students.